buoncubi/arch_skeleton/README.md

 functionalities.
 In addition, you can exploit the [smach_viewer](http://wiki.ros.org/smach_viewer) node to visualize and debug the implemented Finite States Machine.

 ## Software Components

-It follows the details of each software component implemented in this repository, and available in the `script/` folder.
+It follows the details of each software component implemented in this repository, which is available in the `scripts/` folder.

 ### The `speech-eval` Node and Its Messages